rojas-ani/Period-matrices/README.md

   - a, b: Symplectic representation of the generators of G(800,980) of order 8 (corresponding to elements fixing points).
 The element of order 2 is ab.
   - G: The image of G(800,980) in Sp(202,Z)
   - H: The symplectic image of the unique abelian subgroup of G(800,980) of order 100.
 * ActionGSubvariety.mgm.
-Code for Theorem 4.1.
+Code for theorems 3.1 and 4.1.
 Contains several functions:
   - RestrictedRepresentation(L,b): L is expected to be a set of generators of G given as symplectic matrices in some basis B of an ambient ppav A, and b the coordinate matrix of a symplectic basis of a G-subvariety with respect to the same simplectic basis B. The output is a list of the same generators as in L but now represented on the basis b.
   - InducedPolarization(e): e is an idempotent represented in a symplectic basis for a ppav A. The output are bN, Jind: the coordinate matrix of a symplectic basis of Im(a) and the induced polarization on it.
   - PH(H): H is a subgroup of G (symplectic).
 The output is (the representation in the symplectic basis of) the idempotent associated to H, $p_H=1/|H| \sum_{h\in H} h$.